takielias/tablar-starter-kit/README.md

-# Laravel Tablar Starter Kit Installation Guide
+# Laravel Tablar Starter Kit

-This guide will walk you through the process of installing Laravel with the Tablar Starter Kit, a modern admin panel template based on Tabler.
+This guide will walk you through the process of installing Laravel with the Tablar Starter Kit, a modern admin panel template based on [Tabler HTML Template](https://tabler.io/admin-template/preview) .

 ## Prerequisites

-- PHP 8.1 or higher
+- PHP 8.3 or higher
 - Composer
 - Node.js & NPM
 - Git